VeljaM3/memory-game/README.md

 # memory-game

-A memory card game built with HTML and JavaScript
+A simple memory card game built with HTML and JavaScript.